new to the gluten free journey?

 Common Types of Modified Food Starch

-Modified food starch is found in a number of packaged and processed foods – even those marketed as “better-for-you” options.
+Modified food starch is found in a number of packaged and processed foods – even those marketed as “better for you” or “healthy”.
 You might see modified food starch show up on ingredient labels for foods like baked goods, snacks, marinades, sauces, dressings, and soups.
 Modified starches are often used in foods that promote themselves as “instant” and in foods that might need a certain temperature to thicken (during cooking or freezing), like premade meals and “instant” foods like oats and puddings.

 How to Avoid Gluten from Modified Food Starch